JUST weeks after helping plan "the wedding of her dreams" Alison Selwood-Jones faced up to the harrowing task of arranging her own funeral.

 It was organised in just two weeks, ahead of the proposed start of her cancer treatment.

-But due to the spread of the disease Mrs Selwood-Jones, manager of the coffee shop at Newport Crown Court for 10 years, never had the chance to begin the chemotherapy she and her doctors had discussed.
+But due to the spread of the disease Mrs Selwood-Jones, manager of the coffee shop at Newport Crown Court for 10 years, never had the chance to begin the chemotherapy she and her doctors had

-Three weeks after the ceremony the former Newport Saracens ladies baseball team player received the devastating news that her stomach cancer, which had spread into her blood, had invaded her spine and was untreatable.
+Three weeks after the ceremony the former Newport Saracens ladies baseball team player received the devastating news that her stomach cancer, which had spread into her blood, had invaded her spine

 "But with guts and determination and not an ounce of self-pity, my brave sister came home and and got on with life," said Mrs Selwood-Jones' sister Jackie Selwood, also from Duffryn.